Cutting Guide

 Cutting settings

-Start the cutting job.
-Remember to remove the Post-It note after registration.
+Click “Send” to start the cutting job.
+Remove the Post-It note after registration but before cutting.

 Starting job